Obesity Webinar Series 2020C T2020-12-10T11:44:38-05:00

-The series will include a number of live webinars hosted between June and December, 2020 focused on top science being conducted by leading obesity researchers from around the world.
-In addition, the program will include a number of Technology and Methodology webinars highlighting laboratory innovations and fundamental methods of studying physiological mechanisms central to obesity research and obesity-related diseases.
+The series includes a number of live webinars hosted between June and December, 2020 focused on top science being conducted by leading obesity researchers from around the world.
+In addition, the program includes a number of Technology and Methodology webinars highlighting laboratory innovations and fundamental methods of studying physiological mechanisms central to obesity research and obesity-related diseases.

 Lora Heisler, PhD

 In many western countries, nearly a quarter of us meet the criteria for clinical obesity and more than half of us are overweight.
 This is a medical concern because obesity is a serious risk factor for many major chronic illnesses, such as heart disease, type 2 diabetes and cancer, and as a result, obesity is associated with reduced lifespan by almost a decade.
 The rapid escalation in the prevalence of obesity and the paucity of obesity medications underscores the necessity of an understanding of the basic neurobiology underlying body weight.